Tag Archives: motor vehicle accident reconstruction

 6. Lee WA and Lloyd JD “Biomechanical, Epidemiologic and Forensic Considerations of Pediatric Head Injuries” In Freeman MD and Zeegers M (eds).
 Forensic Epidemiology: Principles and Practice.
 Elsevier publishers, Oxford UK.
 2016.

-Journal Articles (Peer Reviewed)
+Scientific and Medical Journal Articles (Peer Reviewed)

 1. Nelson A, Gross C and Lloyd JD, (1997) Preventing musculoskeletal injuries in nurses: directions for future research.
 SCI Nursing 14(2): 45–51